HiddenField/dynamic-vagrant/docker.md

 In a bash shell, change to this directory.

+Now, if you haven't done so already, initialize and update the submodules of this repo with

+    git submodule update --init --recursive

 The docker image can be built by running the bash script:

     ./docker-build.sh

-This will first checkout the `dynamic-private` submodule into `./apps/dynamic-private/`, then build a new docker image tagged as `dynamicd-testing:latest`.
+This will first update the `dynamic-private` submodule in `./apps/dynamic-private/` to the latest version, then build a new docker image tagged as `dynamicd-testing:latest`.
 The build process can take a significant amount of time.

 ### Saving a built image to file